Improved Quantum Sensing by Spectral Design: Introduction

 The structure of the paper is as follows.
 In Sec.~\ref{Sec.Method} we introduce the so-called switching method for adapting the effective spectrum of a Hamiltonian for the imprinting of a to be estimated parameter.
 We show that the effective spectrum is given via a convex combination of the original spectrum and that different spectral engineering is not possible even with arbitrary unitary control.
+In addition, we demonstrate the feasibility of achieving arbitrary relative energy spacings, while highlighting that such spectral adaptation may incur a reduction in the spectral range, which in the worst case can be reduced by a factor of $n-1$, where $n$ denotes the number of levels.
 Next, in Sec.~\ref{Sec:single_parameter_bayesian_estimation} we give a short review of the concepts of single parameter Bayesian frequency (phase) estimation.
 This is followed, in Sec.~\ref{Sec:Application of method}, where we go through different physical set-ups, ranging from degenerate spectra to non-linear spectra and from flat prior to highly structured priors, and show via examples the utility of the method for increasing the estimation performance.

 Finally, in Sec.~\ref{Sec: Conclusion} we give a concise overview of the results and give an outlook for future research directions.